Adult & Teen Classes Summer 2018

 How do you register?

-HIP HOP (7-8pm) – This class is running for Session 2!
-Please Note: Class is cancelled on July 16.
+HIP HOP (7-8pm) – This class is running for Session 3!
+Drop-in students are welcome.

-MUSICAL THEATER DANCE (8-9pm) – This class is running for Session 2!
-Please Note: Class is cancelled on July 16.
+MUSICAL THEATER DANCE (8-9pm) – This class is running for Session 3!
+Drop-in students are welcome.

 Janna Gerke (B)